15 Things to Do in Laurel, Maryland (MD)

 Night: Laurel Mill Playhouse

 Wrap up your day with a visit to the Laurel Mill Playhouse, a local theater that stages vibrant performances throughout the year.
 Whether you’re in the mood for a drama, comedy, or musical, you’ll find local talent showcasing their skills at this cultural gem.
+For more, you can explore things to do in Inner Harbor, Maryland (MD), which offers its own unique set of attractions.

 How to Reach Laurel, Maryland